James Grippando Books in Order

 My eye doctor referred James Grippando’s novels to me when he saw me reading my Kindle.
 He had just purchased Mr. G’s latest novel and thought I might enjoy his books.
 I printed out a list of all of the books Mr. G. had written – in order.
 Then I started purchasing and reading…..first Swyteck’s then the others.

 One of the great writers in my eyes!
-He’s ahead of Patterson (1st books great, now, not so much); Lee Child’s Jack Reacher’s novels (awesome books) and Kellerman.
+He’s ahead of Patterson (1st books great, now, not so much); Lee Child’s Jack Reacher’s novels (awesome books) and Jonathan Kellerman.
 I have read all of both Mr. and Mrs. Kellermans’ books (also in order on the Kindle, before that, missing some, in paperback) and I continue to read each as they write their books.
 I think it’s time for another Swyteck novel!
 I love it when books contain many of the same characters as you start to feel like you “know” them personally.

 I’m thinking of starting at the beginning and re-reading the Swyteck novels.
 I did that with Patterson’s Alex Cross series (the only one’s of Patterson’s I read).